exercism/ruby/exercises/concept/bird-count/.docs/instructions.md

 # Instructions

-You're an avid bird watcher that keeps track of how many birds have visited your garden in the last seven days.
+You're an avid bird watcher that keeps track of how many birds have visited your garden.
+Each bird count lasts seven days.

 You have five tasks, all dealing with the numbers of birds that visited your garden.

 ## 1. Check what the counts were last week

-For comparison purposes, you always keep a copy of last week's counts nearby, which were: 0, 2, 5, 3, 7, 8 and 4.
-Implement the `BirdCount.last_week` method that returns last week's counts:
+For comparison purposes, you always keep a copy of the previous week's counts nearby, which were: 0, 2, 5, 3, 7, 8 and 4.
+Implement the `BirdCount.last_week` method that returns previous week's counts:

 ```ruby
 BirdCount.last_week